-Once a month, the Faculty of Mathematics organises an informal get-together for all international students and their German buddys in a student pub in Munich.
+Once a month, the Department of Mathematics organises an informal get-together for all international students and their German buddys in a student pub in Munich.
 The meetings are a great way to make new contacts, improve your German language skills and exchange your experiences and knowledge with others.

 In addition, each December we organise a Christmas Party with punch, Christmas biscuits and traditional German present-swapping to get us in the mood for the festive season.